Answers are provided below to questions we often hear. If you can't find the answer to your question, please contact the Admissions Team.

 There are over 240 faculty working at ZIS, more than half of whom have a Master‘s or Doctorate degree.
 Most faculty have taught at other international schools around the world and spend an average of six years at ZIS.
 Like our student population, faculty and staff come from many different countries.

-A bus service is available for ECC and Lower School students from their home area to school for a fee.
+A bus service is available Lower School students from their home area to school for a fee.
 We encourage older students (Middle and Upper School) to use public transport.
 There is a shuttle bus to the Middle School and Upper Schools from Thalwil and Tiefenbrunnen train stations.
 There is a fee for this service.

 ZIS offers a program for some weeks during the summer break and other school holidays.
 Activities vary, and often include sports, language, arts and crafts, and educational programs.
 There is a fee for this service.